 NorthShore Run Pricing

 The NorthShore Run's Signature Events

 St. Luke's Half Marathon

 13.1 Miles | point-to-point

 Run along the scenic North Shore of Lake Superior, on a 13.1 mi point to point course.
-Enjoy the same spectacular route as the Garry Bjorklund Half Marathon but take the interstate (I-35) for the last 4 miles of the race.
-During the St. Luke’s Wheels-Off, Half Marathon runners will go through the I-35 tunnels, completely unique to our event and drop down to the St. Louis Bay to finish alongside the famous William A. Irvin freighter as fans cheer you on.
+Enjoy the same spectacular and iconic route as another premiere Duluth Half Marathon run in June, but take the interstate (I-35) for the last few miles of the race.
+During the St. Luke’s Half Marathon runners will start on the Scenic Highway and run along the unmatched shoreline to Duluth.
+In Duluth, runners enter the interstate highway system and go through the I-35 tunnels, completely unique to our event.
+To finish, runners will drop down to the St. Louis Bay to finish alongside the famous William A. Irvin freighter as fans cheer you on.

 NorthShore Tunnel 10k

 You won't want to miss the chance to run this one-of-a-kind race.
 The Tunnel 10k race route takes you through 6 tunnels of I-35 and will keep a spring in your step with live music.
 While most of the time if you are running or walking on an interstate, you are carrying an empty gas can, not during the Tunnel 10K!
 Our closed course allows you to run on one of the most unique race routes in Minnesota.
 After experiencing the rare chance to race on an Interstate, you will continue alongside the St. Louis Bay to the finish line at the famous William A. Irvin, a retired lake freighter.
 Join us come race day!